 Do you offer telehealth?

 Yes!
 Telehealth allows you to interact with your provider virtually using telephone or video conferencing apps.
-This type of treatment session is convenient if you have a busy schedule, live far away, are ill, or prefer meeting from the comfort of your home.
+This type of treatment session is convenient if you have a busy schedule, live far away from The Woodlands, TX, are ill, or prefer meeting from the comfort of your home.
 We generally ask that initial appointments be in person, and the availability and frequency of telehealth visits, vs in-person, are up to the discretion of your provider.
 In some cases, for example, your provider may ask to meet every other session in-person.
 Our video sessions are private between you, your provider, and any family member you wish to include.

 Do you accept insurance?